 We currently run the following classes suitable for beginners:

 Family Classes (suitable for all ages 4+)

 Children’s Classes (suitable for 4-11yrs)

 Adult Classes (suitable for 12yrs+)

-For more info on our class locations and times please visit Our Clubs page.
+For our up-to-date class timetable please visit Our Clubs page.

 Who teaches classes?